H.E.A.R.T. Relationship Training

 1. The Large Picture: A General Model of Relationship

 During the course of the training, we will study and explore methods and techniques that emanate from a model of healing in which relationship has a key role.
-In this way, we hope to offer therapists a comprehensive framework for when relationship problems arise.
+Therapists and other participants will acquire a comprehensive framework of knowledge, self-management and skills.

 2. Worlds Apart: The Art Of Dialogue